-6.9 A probabilistic approach should be used when the safety of the nuclear installation against earthquake loading needs to be demonstrated with explicit consideration of the likelihood of occurrence of the relevant seismic hazards (e.g. vibratory ground motion level).
-Probabilistic approaches consider the rates of recurrence of seismic events along with values of relevant parameters.
-In these cases, the annual frequency of exceedance of different levels of the relevant hazard parameters (e.g. the peak ground acceleration) should be estimated to define an appropriate design basis and/or to perform a seismic probabilistic safety assessment.
-In subsequent analyses these results may be used to demonstrate the nature of cliff edge effects and to ensure that performance targets are met.
+6.8.
+A probabilistic approach should be used when the safety of the nuclear installation against earthquake loading needs to be demonstrated with explicit consideration of the likelihood of occurrence of the relevant seismic hazards (e.g. vibratory ground motion level).
+Probabilistic approaches consider the rates of recurrence of seismic events along in each of thefor all -seismic sources for allwith magnitudes frombetween a bounded minimum magnitude, up toand the estimated potential maximum magnitude with values of relevant parameters.
+In these cases, the annual frequency of exceedance for different levels of the relevant hazard parameters (e.g. the peak ground acceleration) should be estimated to define an appropriate design basis and/or to perform a seismic probabilistic safety assessment.

-6.10 The evaluation of the vibratory ground motion seismic hazard by probabilistic methods should include the following steps:
+6.9.
+Evaluation of the vibratory ground motion hazard by probabilistic methods should include the following steps:

-- 1) Select the level of effort, resources, and details to be applied in the seismic hazard assessment project considering the safety significance of the nuclear installation, the technical complexity and the uncertainties in the hazard inputs, regulatory requirements and oversight, and the amount of contention within the related scientific community7. - 2) Develop a detailed work plan with careful consideration of the experts that will constitute the project team, and the project reviewers who will participate in the independent peer review process.
-If a participatory peer review is provided in the project plan, the work plan should consider the conduct of technical meetings to be held with participation of experts from the project team and from the review team to discuss topics related to (i) issues relating to the hazard determination and the availability and quality of the compiled data, (ii) alternative interpretations, (iii) feedback for the project execution.
-If a participatory review is not included in the project plan, then this should be justified. - 3) Compile the integrated geological, seismological, geophysical, and geotechnical database, as recommended in Section 3 and build the seismic source model(s) for the site region in terms of the defined seismic sources, including uncertainty in their boundaries and dimensions, as recommended in Section 4.
-A 'zoneless' approach [8] is an alternative scheme to avoid boundary issues but its implementation should be adequately justified.
+- 1) Selection of the level of effort, resources and details to be applied in the seismic hazard assessment project considering the safety significance of the nuclear installation, the technical complexity and the uncertainties in the hazard inputs, regulatory requirements and oversight, and the amount of contention within the related scientific community. - 2) Development of a detailed work plan with careful consideration of the experts who will constitute the project team, and the project reviewers who will participate in the independent peer review process.
+If a participatory peer review is envisaged in the project plan, the work plan should enable such technical meetings to be held with participation of experts from the project team and from the review team to discuss topics relating to (i) issues relating to the hazard determination and the availability and quality of the compiled data, (ii) alternative interpretations, and (iii) feedback for implementation of the project.
+If a participatory peer review is not included in the project plan, then this should be justified. - 3) Compilation of the integrated geological, seismological, geophysical and geotechnical database, as recommended in Section 3 and development of the seismic source models for the site region in terms of the defined seismic sources, including uncertainty in their boundaries and dimensions, as recommended in Section 4.
+A 'zoneless' approach [8] is an alternative scheme to avoid boundary issues but its application should be adequately justified.

-7 Operators may also adopt a more resource intensive project as a way of addressing public concern, but this is not a technical judgement and the merits of such decision-making are not considered in this Safety Guide.
+&lt;sup>9 The operating organization might also adopt a more resource intensive project as a way of addressing public concern, but this is not a technical judgement and the merits of such an approach are not considered in this Safety Guide.